8 Signs Your Child Might Be a Victim of Cyberbullying

 Bullying has always existed, but cyberbullying is a relatively new issue.
 Now that nearly every teen has 24/7 access to a smartphone, bullying can happen at any time and in any place.
 It can happen on social media, on websites, on gaming platforms, and through texting.
 Because it happens on the internet, cyberbullying can be even more intense than face-to-face bullying.
 The bully’s actions can be seen by hundreds of peers within seconds, and the victim may feel like there’s no way to escape.

-All of this means that it can be incredibly difficult for teens to get help when they’ve been cyberbullied.
+All of this means that it can be incredibly difficult for teens to get help when they’ve been cyberbullied and for parents to see the signs that their child is being cyberbullied.
 They may feel ashamed and be reluctant to reach out to an adult.
 In fact, many kids who are cyberbullied don’t tell anyone.
 However, statistics show just how prevalent this problem is: 1 in 10 boys and 1 in 5 girls are cyberbullied.

 Changes in Sleeping Patterns